Call-for-Code-for-Racial-Justice/Legit-Info/STAGE1.md

 Follow these steps to start development and testing on your local machine.

-1. Download and install the following modules.
+1. Download and install the following software:

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)